SekmenDev/iqverse.net/README.md

 Search itself lives in `lib/tool-search.ts`.
 It builds a weighted fuse.js index over name, aliases, tags, description and categories, requires every query token to match, boosts name prefixes and returns literal match ranges for highlighting.

+### Register a new Status

+- Append 'beta' to TOOL_TYPES in tools.ts:18
+- Add entries to STATUS_ICONS and STATUS_LABELS right below it
+- Add beta: styles.dotBeta to the DOT_CLASS maps in index.astro:27 and ToolCard.astro:18
+- Add a .dotBeta colour rule in catalog.module.css:382

 ---

 ## 📄 License